Bira/octopus-carnival/_drafts/wir-mm-4e-hydra.md

 ### Fen Hydra (MM)

 This is the basic hydra from the MM.
-It's a Large Natural Beast (repitile) with all common traits for MM hydras.
+It's a Large Natural Beast (reptile) with all common traits for MM hydras.
 A Level 12 Solo Brute with 620 HP, it's otherwise quite similar to the MV hydra, except it lacks a head-severing mechanic.
 It has four heads throughout the whole fight, so its Hydra Fury always